 Also, even if there is no change as such in the testing procedure of the puncture resistance, it is worth to state how relevant that part of the EN 388:2016 is.
 There is no guarantee that a garment made from a puncture resistant fabric will stop a sharp object, but there is no question about it, such garment has a much better chance of preventing or reducing an injury compared to a garment made form a fabric offering a low or no puncture resistance.

-I strongly recommend to all glass producers to request test reports highlighting the performances according to the EN 388:2016 version, as the above changes can ultimately help you to further improve the safety of your workforce.
+I strongly recommend to everyone involved in the production and processing of flat glass or sheet metal to request test reports highlighting the performances according to the EN 388:2016 version, as this will ultimately help you to further improve the safety of your workforce.

-Secondly, I herewith urge glass producers to request a copy of the CE marking certification.
+Secondly, I urge glass producers to request a copy of the CE marking certification from whoever you purchase your PPE from.
 Please do not jeopardise the health, safety and well-being of your workforce.

 Any questions?
 Please contact us: email@example.com